HadrienGardeur/read-aloud-best-practices/voice-selection.md

 - All in all, system defaults are hardly the most useful criteria to take into account and should be simply displayed as an option among others in the voice list.
 - Applications should never use the system default voice without checking its language first and making sure that it's equal to the current utterance's language.
 - Ideally, all applications should be aware of platform defaults to further identify if the system defaults were truly set by the user.
-- Web applications should fully ignore system defaults if they detect multiple voices that identify themselves as the default voice ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)).
+- Web applications should fully ignore system defaults if they detect multiple voices that identify themselves as the default voice ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)) for any given language.

 ## Offline availability